mainak-admin/human-resource-management-system/README.md

-# human-resource-management-system
+# dda-hrms-2022
-To create a Human resource Management System to retrieve employee information, which can be accessed by HR, Managers, Employees for CRUD operations.
+To create a Human resource Management System to retrieve employee information.